Code-With-Reza/Manage-ESP32/README.md

  # About
- For easy to use access with separate customizeable window wmthat function to provide an interface between ESP32 webserver and PWA API
+ For easy to use access with separate customizeable window that function as an interface for my ESP32 webserver.